Oklahoma Divorce | The Appraisal Minus the Mortgage Does Not Equal Equity

 If the home must be sold before the divorce, during the divorce or shortly thereafter, home repairs and updates may be needed to prepare the home to bring the best possible price.

-There will also be real estate sales commissions, property taxes, home inspections, home warranties, attorneys fees, and closing costs.
+There will also be real estate sales commissions, property taxes, repairs and updates, home warranties, and closing costs.
 All of these costs must be considered to reach the true equity in a home.

-Let’s take a home that appraises for $800,000.
-This home has an existing mortgage of $250,000 that will need to be paid off when the house is sold and closed.
+Let’s take a home that appraises for $400,000.
+This same home has an existing mortgage of $250,000 and this existing mortgage will need to be paid off when the house is sold and closed.

-Some of our friends in the legal profession will suggest that $550,000 is the equity in the home.
+Some of our friends in the legal profession suggest that $150,000 is the equity in the home.
 I disagree, and here’s why: